simao-ferreira/markdown-resume/RESUME.md

 ## Employment History

-Currently employed at Zooplus

-### Since 01/2021
+### Since 03/2019

 Software Engineer @ _Zooplus, Munich_

-**Project:** Internal products for order management and accounting
+**Project:** Internal products for accounting, financial booking, reporting and order management

-- Designing, implementing, testing and maintain services using event driven approach
+- Designing, implementing and testing new features for microservices.
+- Maintaining and monitoring existent system.
-- Analysis and documentation of new features
+- Analysis and documentation of new functionalities.

 **Technologies:** Mainly Java, Kotlin, Spring, Spock, Docker, Gradle and AWS

-### From 03/2019 to 12/2020

-Junior Software Engineer @ _Zooplus, Munich_

-**Project:** Accounting product, involving booking and reporting

-- Implementing and testing new functionalities
-- Maintenance, monitoring and fix existent system
-- Maintenance and improvement of legacy systems.

-**Technologies:** Mainly Java 8, Java 11, Kotlin, Spring, Spock, Gradle and AWS

 ### From 06/2018 to 12/2018